Home / Physics / Fermi Level

 Fermi Level Equation

-The Fermi level (EF) can be defined in terms of the Fermi-Dirac distribution function as:
+The Fermi level (EF) can be defined from the Fermi-Dirac distribution, which is:

 \[ f(E) = \frac{1}{1 + e^{\frac{E – E_F}{k_B T}}} \]